Official Vacation days and Holidays in Costa Rica

 You should pay the normal salary when a holiday is not mandatory.

 How should I pay the employee that works on a weekly rest day?

-- The mandatory holiday that falls on that day of rest must be paid in a normal salary.
+- The mandatory holiday that falls on that day of rest must be paid as a normal salary.

-- If the holiday is not mandatory, the payment has not to be made.
+- Non-mandatory holidays, the payment has not to be made.

-- If they are employees with weekly pay and it is not a business/commercial activity, since normally that day is not being paid.
+- Weekly paid employees working in a non-business/commercial activity since normally that day is not being paid.

 - If the employees are paid for every day of the month (thirty days), you should not add anything for a holiday, since it is already paid for in the regular salary.

-How should you pay the holiday if the employee works overtime?
+How should you pay for the holiday if the employee works overtime?